nelonissle/Modul295-Backend/README.md

 ### MongoDbContext (OrderServiceContext)
 - **Purpose:**
-  Provides access to the MongoDB collections.
+  Provides MongoDB connectivity and exposes collections.
 - **Features:**
+  - **Constructor:**
-  - **Constructor:** Validates the connection string and database name.
+    - Validates that both the connection string and database name are provided.
+    - Creates a MongoClient and retrieves the specified database.
   - **Property:**
-    - `OrderServices`: Exposes the collection for service orders.
+    - `OrderServices`: Exposes the MongoDB collection for service orders.
-- **Dependencies:**
-  - `MongoDB.Driver`
+- **Dependency:**
+  MongoDB.Driver

 ---